yt-project/yt/doc/source/yt4differences.rst

 Whilst the move away from the global octree is a promising one in terms of perfomance and dealing with SPH data in a more intuitive manner, it does remove a useful feature.
-We are aware that many uses will have older scripts which take advantage of the global octree.
+We are aware that many users will have older scripts which take advantage of the global octree.

 As such, we have added support to smooth SPH data onto an octree when desired by the users.
 The new octree is designed to give results consistent with those of the previous octree, but the new octree takes advantage of the scatter and gather machinery also added.

-It should be noted that the

 .. code-block:: python